 Have a clear out

-I did this this week and I really saw and felt a difference in my mood instantly.
-Getting flowers brightened my desk space and according to a team of researchers from the State University of New Jersey, flowers have a long-term positive effect on moods.
+I did this and I really saw and felt a difference in my mood instantly.
+Getting flowers brightened my desk space and according to a team of researchers from the State University of New Jersey, have a long-term positive effect on moods.
 Study participants reported feeling less depressed, anxious and agitated after receiving flowers, and demonstrated a higher sense of enjoyment and life satisfaction.

 Take time off for yourself

 Sometimes when I’m feeling overwhelmed or burnt out, I find taking annual leave and having a pamper day works wonders.
 That might include having a long lie in, having a delish cooked breakfast, going to get a manicure or pedicure or even just running yourself a bath with one of those amazing Lush bath bombs and a face masks can do wonders.

 Spend time with people who make you happy